Lindsay Booth: Early life

 Lindsay grew up on a farm and vineyard property just a few minutes away from where Mt Hurtle Winery stands.
 Lindsay attended Reynella Primary School only up to grade 7, leaving to work.

 In 1935 at the age of 17 Lindsay met his sweetheart Gwen, who was 15, at Brighton jetty.
 Gwen would constantly walk up and down the jetty, until Lindsay decided to go up and talk to her.
 They instantly hit it off and began dating.
 Lindsay would ride his motorbike to the Windsor Theatre every Saturday for five years before they married in 1940 at the age of 22 and 20.

-They had 5 children over the next 10 years; Devron (b.
-1941), Brian (b.
-1943), Virginia (b.
-1944, now deceased), Roslyn (b.
-1948) and Lindsay Jr.(b.
-1950).
+They had 5 children over the next 10 years; Devron (born 1941), Brian (born 1943), Virginia (b.
+1944, now deceased), Roslyn (born 1948) and Lindsay Jr.(born 1950).
 Lindsay had a fondness of horse racing throughout his life, getting to the track as often as he could.
 He also enjoyed overseas travel.